 Modern young-earth creationism has deep roots.
-The essential elements of flood geology were established in the 1600s though much of what passed as flood geology at that time might be difficult to recognize today.
+The essential elements of flood geology were established in the 17th century though much of what passed as flood geology at that time might be difficult to recognize today.
 One thing that hasn’t changed is the style of rhetoric frequently used to promote flood geology to the general public.

 To illustrate I am going to share a quote by my favorite natural historian/theologian, John Ray, from his correspondence with Mr. Edward Lhwyd on April 8 1695.
 The quote is from a publication of Ray’s letters called the Further Correspondence of John Ray Edited by Robert W. T. Gunther and printed for the Ray Society in 1928.

 I need to set the scene for this quote for its impact to be understood.
 Ray is a typically mild-mannered and gracious in his letters even to those for which he strongly disagrees.
 That makes this quote really stand out.
 The subject of Ray’s rare display of ire is Dr. John Woodward who had just published a treatise: An Essay Toward a Natural History of the Earth and Terrestrial Bodies (1695).
 Woodward accepted the radical idea that Ray had espoused: that fossils represented the remains of past living things.
 But this new way of understanding what fossils really were presented a new set of problems.
 If fossils really represented formerly living things then how could the presence of fossils in so many rock strata and especially the curious observation of fossil sea shells on the tops of mountains be explained?
 Woodward proposed that the Noahic Flood was the origin of these and other fossils.
 Woodward is one of the important fathers of modern flood geology.